imliuyzh/pupperfield-service/README.md

 ## Technology Stack

-This is a primarily a Java application with its database built with a Go program.
+This is a primarily a Java application with its database built by a Go program.

 | Language | Framework/Library                                                                                                                                                          |
 |----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|